Unlock New Opportunities for Thought Leadership with SB Webinars

 First I:CO City Initiative Helping San Francisco Achieve Zero Textile Waste

-COLLABORATION - I:CO, a leading global, end-to-end solutions provider for the reuse and recycling of clothing, shoes and other textiles, today launches its first-ever I:CO City initiative with the City of San Francisco.
+COLLABORATION & CO-CREATION - I:CO, a leading global, end-to-end solutions provider for the reuse and recycling of clothing, shoes and other textiles, today launches its first-ever I:CO City initiative with the City of San Francisco.
 The launch creates a public, private and non-profit infrastructure to make it easy, convenient and rewarding for residents and businesses to recycle textile-related items.In alignment with San Francisco’s goal of zero waste by 2020, I:CO will serve as the lead textile collection and processing partner to divert this waste from landfill and give these items new life.

 Nomadista's Design-Cause-Effect Model Making Shopping More Meaningful